applied-systems-biology/jipipe-website/content/tutorials/analysis.md

       <div class="notices tip">
         <p>
           You can save the current project at any time and re-load it later.
-If you save it in a parent directory relative to where your data is located, ACAQ5 automatically saves all paths relative to the project file.
+If you save it in a parent directory relative to where your data is located, JIPipe automatically saves all paths relative to the project file.
 This means you can just move all your data, including the project to other machines or hard drive partitions without breaking anything.
         </p>
       </div>